24 brand image survey questions for real insights

 Even massive organisations like Facebook aren’t immune to brand image challenges

 The list goes on… From Disney to Amazon to the freshest startups, every brand, big or small, actively has to work on their identity and hone their image—because the consequences of not doing so can be huge.
-The bakery at the end of the street needs to keep up a good reputation, banks do: every kind of business benefits from a good reputation, powered by brand tracking.
+The bakery at the end of the street needs to keep up a good reputation, banks do: every kind of business benefits from a good reputation, powered by brand tracking research.
 A good image isn’t built in a day, but you can ruin it in one.

 To prevent that from happening, it’s crucial that you have an accurate picture of your brand perception.
 That goes beyond checking online reviews or reviewing the sales numbers: even if they are seemingly healthy, you don’t know what people are really thinking about you, and that’s what will matter for your long-term survival and growth.
 That’s why brands should stay in-the-know by asking questions like: